pgRouting/workshop/docs/advanced/chapter-12.rst

   \d planet_osm_roads

-Also a new table containing the vertices information was created:
+Also a new table containing the ways_vertices_pgr information was created:

 ::